|

 So why do we hide form our feelings?
 We aren't sure if they are normal.
 They frighten us.
 We were raised to ignore or dismiss them, often by our parents, guardians, teachers or peers treating us in such a fashion where our feelings didn't matter.
 This doesn't mean we should decide everything based on feelings, that would be an error towards an opposite extreme.
 Feelings are like the check engine light, they tell us something is going on under the hood.
 If you value going to the doctor for regular physicals then checking in with our feelings regularly serves the same purpose psychologically.
 Ultimately, few things that bother us simply get better on their own.
 Feelings and emotions can be learned from and, when we do, we find that we don't need our alcohol, drugs or behaviors nearly as much anymore.
 Those things are often duct tape to keep the car together; they work, but only for a while.
 Eventually we need more tape and eventually there may not be enough or we may use too much.
 Sometimes the best thing we can do is sit with our feelings for just five minutes.
 Sometimes crying is the only thing that holds us back from a drink or a drug.
 That's ok.
 I daresay it can even be very healthy.
 What a year it has been.
 Between covid and quarantine, debates and elections, Black Lives and Blue Lives Matter, Defending and Defunding the Police, we have witnessed a lot of hurt, shock and rage.
 I think one of the things that bothers me most about this year hasn't been the hardships but the conflict.
 Our relationships with coworkers, friends and family are now jeopardized by where we stand on these issues.
 Enough, we are told, is enough.
 In doing so, we have made one another our mutual enemies.

 I have little to no control over politics, presidents or opinions but I do have control over myself.
 I may not be able to make the world into the kind of place I think it should be but I can be kind to other people.
 In so doing I can sow peace where there has been strife.
 I can assume that people who voted for Trump are not deplorables but people who want a better future for this country.
 I can assume that people who voted for Biden want the same and both are to be commended for their passion, not derided for their politics.
 I can assume that just because someone says "all lives matter" doesn't mean that they are minimizing anyone else's struggle and I can also assume that people who say"Black lives matter" don't mean that only blakc lives matter.
 My training and experience as a psychotherapist has taught me to have "unconditional positive regard;" that people are generally doing the best they can with what they have in any given moment.
 Jesus taught something similar thousands of years ago, he called it "grace."
 I will listen before I speak, practice acceptance before I criticize and refrain from assuming the worst about people.
 I will communicate in word and deed that people matter to me more than ideas.
 That is how I want to be treated.
 That is how I can begin to change the world.
 That is how we can have peace with one another in the face of an unpeaceful world.
-Grace and peace to you this coming year.
-I was introduced to Thomas through a mutual connection.
-Thomas has his own podcast about trauma, youth, growing up and incarceration.
-He was kind enough to have me on his show last week.
-Here is the link to the episode:
+Grace and peace to you this coming year. |

 AuthorI help people who struggle with drinking or using drugs find a life worth living.
 Helping people thrive in Milford, Franklin, Medway, Uxbridge, Bellingham, Mendon, Whitinsville and surrounding towns.
 Archives